-- Montessori primary plus employers reported the most important influence on their teacher’s choice of Montessori qualification were reputation of provider, location of course (both 72.3%) followed by focus on Montessori philosophy (63%)
+- Montessori primary plus employers reported the most important influence on their teacher’s choice of Montessori qualification was the reputation of the provider, location of course (both 72.3%) followed by a focus on Montessori philosophy (63%)

-- Montessori primary plus teachers reported the most important influence on their choice of Montessori qualification were the face-to- face component of qualification (80%), reputation of provider (70%) and the qualification not being available in NZ (65%).
+- Montessori primary plus teachers reported the most important influence on their choice of Montessori qualification were the face-to-face component of qualification (80%), the reputation of the provider (70%) and the qualification not being available in NZ (65%).

 - The majority of Montessori primary plus employers find it relatively easy to find teachers with primary quals and NZ teacher registration, increasingly difficult to employ teachers with Montessori qualifications and practically impossible to employ teachers with Montessori primary qualifications, adolescent qualifications and NZ teacher registration.

-A significant finding from the MANZ Census that in the next five years current MANZ members need around 200 teachers for Montessori early childhood and between 30-40 are needed for Montessori primary plus.
+A significant finding from the MANZ Census is that in the next five years, current MANZ members need around 200 teachers for Montessori early childhood and between 30-40 are needed for Montessori primary plus.
 This is a major challenge to the growth of Montessori in Aotearoa New Zealand.